Iqraar

-Iqraar is a 2014 Pakistani drama serial directed by Babar Javed which aired on Geo TV on Tuesday nights at 8:00 p.m.
+Iqraar is a 2014 Pakistani drama television series directed by Babar Javed which aired on Geo TV on Tuesday nights at 8:00 p.m.
 The first episode was aired on 24 October 2014.
-The serial is written by Sarwat Nazir, produced by A & B Production and stars Resham, Faisal Qureshi and Maheen Rizvi in lead roles.
-The story is about a married couple Shahbaz and Shiza, they are living a happy life but Shahbaz marries his rich cousin Hajira whose husband has died which opens a new chapter in the life of Shahbaz and Shiza.
+The series is written by Sarwat Nazir, produced by A&B Productions and stars Resham, Faysal Qureshi and Maheen Rizvi in lead roles.
+The story is about a married couple, Shahbaz and Shiza, who are living a happy life, but Shahbaz marries his rich cousin Hajra, whose husband has died, which opens a new chapter in their life.

 Synopsis

-The Drama serial "Iqrar" chronicles the lives of Shahbaz (Faisal Qureshi) and Shiza (Maheen Rizvi), and is a perfect couple living in love and harmony.
-However, things start to take a bitter turn when Shiza finds out about Shahbaz's second marriage to Hajira.
-Hajira hails from a wealthy family in a village, however, after her husband's death she is left alone to safeguard her inherited wealth.
-Hajira doubts and fears that her brother-in-law would harm her and take her money away.
-To protect Hajira, Shahbaz agrees to marry her as he himself suffers from a series of financial constraints.
+Iqraar chronicles the lives of Shahbaz and Shiza, a perfect couple living in love and harmony.
+However, things start to take a bitter turn when Shiza finds out about Shahbaz's second marriage to Hajra.
+Hajra hails from a wealthy family in a village, however, after her husband's death she is left alone to safeguard her inherited wealth.
+Hajra doubts and fears that her brother-in-law would harm her and take her money away.
+To protect Hajra, Shahbaz agrees to marry her as he himself suffers from a series of financial constraints.
 Appalled by Shahbaz's second marriage, Shiza finds comfort in the presence of her ex-lover Safeer however Safeer further complicates the matter which leaves Shiza with no choice but to return to Shahbaz.
-Hajira welcomes her with an open heart and Shiza appreciates her kind behaviour.
+Hajra welcomes her with an open heart and Shiza appreciates her kind behaviour.
 The three of them find their peace with each other but how long will they continue to coexist together?